hitchhkr/clevercherry-test/README.md

 - Implementing the booking logic with validation and error handling.
 - Commenting in the code base where functionality should be added and provide code examples

-* Please note, this does need to be a fully working solution with a CMS.
+Please note, this does not need to be a fully working solution with a CMS.
 We are looking for the chosen approach and code snippets, any functionality that is working is a bonus but not essential.

 ## 4. Code Review and Documentation